-3. School Level Committee:
+3. School Level Committee :

 i.
-Headmaster/Principal
+Headmaster/Principal : Chairman

 ii.
-A teacher to be nominated by HM
+A teacher to be nominated by HM : Member

 iii.
-A member of SMC
+A member of SMC : Member

 iv.
-A Cook
+A Cook : Member

-iii.
-Chairman

-iii.
-Member

-iv.
-Member

-iv.
-Member

 The members must taste the food/meals before serving it to the students every meal day and reports on tasting of meals are recorded in the school meal register.
 It will conduct meeting monthly to review the implementation aspects.